MNA Condoles Death Of Brother Of Federal Minister Ghulam Sarwar Khan - UrduPoint

 MNA Condoles Death Of Brother Of Federal Minister Ghulam Sarwar Khan

-Pakistan Tehreek-e-Insaf (PTI) Member National Assembly Muhammad Sana Ullah Khan Masti Khel has expressed a deep sense of sorrow over the death of Liaqat Khan, brother of Federal Minister Ghulam Sarwar Khan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th May, 2021 ) :Pakistan Tehreek-e-Insaf (PTI) Member National Assembly Muhammad Sana Ullah Khan Masti Khel has expressed a deep sense of sorrow over the death of Liaqat Khan, brother of Federal Minister Ghulam Sarwar Khan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th May, 2021 ) :Pakistan Tehreek-e-Insaf (PTI) Member National Assembly Muhammad from Layyah Malik Niaz Ahmad Jakhar has expressed his deep sense of sorrow over the death of Liaqat Khan, brother of Federal Minister Ghulam Sarwar Khan.

-In a condolence message, Muhammad Sana Ullah Khan Masti Khel extended sympathies to the bereaved heirs and prayed to Almighty Allah to rest the departed soul in eternal peace.
+In a condolence message, Malik Niaz Ahmad Jakhar extended sympathies to the bereaved heirs and prayed to Almighty Allah to rest the departed soul in eternal peace.